vytautasmatukynas/Terminal-Browser-Console-Learning-Commands/README.md

 # Terminal-Docs
-This is my doc files with terminal commands used or use.
+This is my doc files with `terminal` commands.